 Electronic Manufacturing Services (EMS) Information

-Electronic manufacturing services (EMS) are companies that design, assemble, produce, and test electronic components and printed circuit board (PCB) assemblies for original equipment manufacturers (OEMs).
+Electronic manufacturing services (EMS) are provided by companies that design, assemble, produce, and test electronic components and printed circuit board (PCB) assemblies for original equipment manufacturers (OEMs).

 EMS companies may provide a variety of manufacturing services, including design, assembly, and testing.
 EMS companies may be contracted at various points in the manufacturing process.
 Some companies require only a design file from the customer before proceeding to develop the product, source the components from a trusted distributor, and assemble and test the product.
 Alternatively, EMS providers who specialize in assembly may require the customer to provide the design, the components necessary for manufacturing, and an assembled sample.
 EMS companies may provide additional onsite services, such as PCB etching, or provide these services through another contractor.